keptn/keptn.github.io/content/docs/0.15.x/operate/k8s_support/index.md

 ## Cluster size

-The size of the Keptn control- and execution plane has been derived automatically and is also reported at the latest release; see *Kubernetes Resource Data* at: [https://github.com/keptn/keptn/releases](https://github.com/keptn/keptn/releases).
+The size of the Keptn control plane has been derived automatically and is also reported at the latest release; see *Kubernetes Resource Data* at: [https://github.com/keptn/keptn/releases](https://github.com/keptn/keptn/releases).

-The predefined resource values for the Keptn services are available in the [helm-charts](https://github.com/keptn/keptn/blob/0.15.0/installer/manifests/keptn/charts/control-plane/templates/core.yaml).
+The predefined resource values for the Keptn services are available in the [Helm Charts](https://github.com/keptn/keptn/blob/0.15.0/installer/manifests/keptn/charts/control-plane/templates/core.yaml).

-As a rule of thumb, Keptn control-plane will run with 2 vCPUs, 4 GB of memory and roughly 10 GB of additional disk space (Docker Images + Persistent Volumes).
+As a rule of thumb, Keptn control plane will run with 2 vCPUs, 4 GB of memory and roughly 10 GB of additional disk space (Docker Images + Persistent Volumes).
 For execution plane services with continuous-delivery support, your Kubernetes cluster requires additional resources.
 This depends on the number of projects and workloads you deploy, as well as the number of stages in your Shipyard, and whether you are using direct or blue-green deployments.